 Adding custom domains to apps running outside the

-$ heroku addons:add ssl Adding ssl on example... done, v1 ($20/mo) Next add your certificate with `heroku certs:add PEM KEY`.
+$ heroku addons:create ssl Adding ssl on example... done, v1 ($20/mo) Next add your certificate with `heroku certs:add PEM KEY`.
 Use `heroku addons:docs ssl` to view documentation. $ heroku certs:add server.crt server.key Resolving trust chain... done Adding SSL Endpoint to example... done example now served by example.herokuapp.com

-If your custom domain is properly configured, no additional DNS configuration is required (this differs from the
+If your custom domain is properly configured, no additional DNS configuration is required.
+This differs from the

 us region behavior, which requires using a domain like

-tokyo-123.herokussl.com).
+tokyo-123.herokussl.com.
 All traffic to

 www.example.com can now be served over SSL.